PaddlePaddle/Paddle/doc/v2/faq/model/index_en.rst

 We can't specify calculation dimension for PaddlePaddle's softmax.
 It can only be calculated by rows.
 In image tasks, for NCHW, if you need to calculate softmax in C dimension, you could use :code:`paddle.layer.switch_order` to change the dimension order, that is, convert NCHW to NHWC, then do the reshape operation and calculate softmax.

-6. Does PaddlePaddle support variable-dimensional data input
+6. Does PaddlePaddle support variable-dimensional data inputs
 ----------------------------------------------------------------

 PaddlePaddle provides :code:`paddle.data_type.dense_array` to support variable-dimensional data input.
 Simply set the dimension of the data layer to a value larger than the dimension of the input data for occupancy.